Use of questioning

 An important aspect of questioning is to assist in stimulating the thought processes, encourage language development and decision making in the infant mind.

-Questioning enables the practitioner to focus a child’s interest and attention on a given task.
+Questioning enables us to focus a child’s interest and attention on a given task.
 If used appropriately, it can be an effective strategy in developing ideas further.
 Well-planned activities, alongside thoughtful questions which should be planned for, provide a prompt and help to structure communication and thinking.
-As the practitioner develops confidence in their use of questioning, spontaneity in the use of questioning will occur, especially in child initiated play .
+As you develop confidence in your use of questioning, spontaneity in the use of questioning will occur, especially in child initiated play .

 Questioning can also develop the essential relationships within a setting between adult and children, as children see that adults are willing and prepared to engage with them based on different ideas.
 All this will promote the development of confidence and self esteem.
 These are key elements within Development Matters.